Suggestions

 Tank Cleaning Time Halved with Hire of Rag Tolerant Pump

-This sewage treatment works faced recurring challenges cleansing their inlet reception chamber, which sit upstream of the site’s primary screens.
+This sewage treatment works faced recurring challenges cleansing their inlet reception balancing tank, which sit upstream of the site’s primary screens.

-The cleaning process involved isolating the balancing tanks and transferring their contents to the screening unit before the sludge clearing could begin.
+The cleaning process involved isolating the balancing tanks and pumping the top water to the screening unit before the actual sludge clearing could begin.

 Challenge

-The time-consuming process was costly, as the vac tank had to repeatedly load and offload water before the sludge could be accessed.
+The time-consuming process was costly because the vac tank had to repeatedly load and unload the upper layers of wastewater before the sludge itself could be accessed.

 Solution

-Atlantic Pumps supplied a hire pump specifically designed to handle primary sewage containing rag and grit, maintaining reliable flow without clogging.
+This wastewater company hired an industrial peristaltic pump that is specifically designed to handle primary sewage containing rag and grit, maintaining a reliable flow without clogging.

-This LSM pump was used to transfer water and floating debris from the tanks three times faster than the vac truck could, freeing up more of the daily maintenance window for the actual sludge removal.
+This LSM pump from Atlantic Pumps was used to transfer top water and entrained debris from the tanks three times faster than the vac truck could, freeing up more of the daily maintenance window for the actual sludge removal.

 The pump’s flow-rate can be matched to the system and operational needs via model selection or VFD controller.

-By emptying the inlet’s balancing tanks in a third of the time, this WwTW has doubled their cleaning capacity, resulting in less interruptions to inflow, and a large saving in time and money.
+By emptying the inlet’s balancing tanks in a third of the time, this WwTW has halved the hire time of the tanker vacs, resulting in increased headroom for additional inflow reception from local pumping stations and a reduction in OPEX.

 Results